Policies

 Guests are defined as individuals who are not currently enrolled University of Pennsylvania students.
 Visitors are defined as currently enrolled University of Pennsylvania students who are not assigned to the room, suite, or apartment that they are visiting.

-• Each visitor must present their own valid PennCard.
+Each visitor must present their own valid PennCard.
+Visitors may not sign in other visitors or guests except as noted below related to dining.
 Visitors may not sign in other visitors or guests at any time.

 Residents are required to carry their University of Pennsylvania ID Cards (PennCard) at all times per University policy.
 PennCards are used to access College Houses and also serve as electronic key access to assigned rooms.
 A PennCard should not be transferred to anyone other than the owner.
 Residents should be aware of the whereabouts of their PennCard at all times.
 A PennCard used by anyone other than the owner will be confiscated.